International taxation: Residency

 Territorial systems usually tax local income regardless of the residence of the taxpayer.
 The key problem argued for this type of system is the ability to avoid taxation on portable income by moving it outside of the country.
 This has led governments to enact hybrid systems to recover lost revenue.

 Citizenship

 In the vast majority of countries, citizenship is completely irrelevant for taxation.
-Very few countries tax the foreign income of nonresident citizens in general:
+Very few countries tax the foreign income of non-resident citizens in general: